ujjwalguptaofficial/ethcontracts-doc/docs/contracts/erc20.md

 ## transferFrom

-transfer method can be used to transfer amount to another user by a spender or owner.
+transferFrom method can be used to transfer amount to another user by a spender or owner.

 ```
 const [getTransactionHash, getTransactionReceipt] = await token.transferFrom(<fromAddress>,<toAddress>, <amount>);